 If the current card is not compatible with Nintendo Switch, replace it with a compatible one.

 Fix 4.
-Check for Nintendo Switch System Update
+Update Nintendo Switch System

 Keeping your console up to date ensures compatibility with your microSD card.
 Make sure to install the latest system update.